Belize has always been the crown jewel of Central America. There’s just so much to see and do in such a small country.

 From some of the best diving in the world at the Great Blue Hole to ancient Mayan ruins (such as the world-famous ATM cave, my favorite travel experience ever), there’s so much to discover.

-In 2021, we’re already seeing tourism begin its fruitful return to Belize.
+We’re already seeing tourism begin its fruitful return to Belize.
 People are booking tours, they’re scoring hotel deals, and Belize is one of the first place they’re headed – here’s why.

 What You Can Do in Belize in 2023

 Lucky for you, Belize was one of the first countries to initiate the resurgence of tourism in 2020.
 This means tour companies were able to stay in business and almost all activities from pre-covid are still intact.

 Did you know that Belize has the largest blue hole in the world?
 In fact, the Discovery Channel once ranked the Great Blue Hole as number one on its list of “The 10 Most Amazing Places on Earth”.

 Nope, no gold… well, I don’t think there is.
 Instead you’ll find an array of sharks, parrotfish, and the overwhelming feeling of stupefaction from being surrounded by 400+ foot walls filled with stalagmites around you.

 The Great Blue Hole is located deep in the Belize Barrier Reef, which is actually the second largest barrier reef in the world.
 This means that divers and snorkelers alike have nearly endless coral to explore.

 You know what’s just as cool as diving the Great Blue Hole?
 Well, I guess if you have basic reading skills, you know what’s next… flying!

 Here again, Maya Air comes to the rescue.
 Although you can fly on a helicopter for around $1000 per person, Maya Air offers sightseeing flights on a plane for about one-fifth of the price.